-Unless you have clear content marketing objectives, you’ll not be able to assess if your team is on track, even with all the metrics in hand.
+Unless you have clear objective in how to measure content marketing, you’ll not be able to assess if your team is on track, even with all the metrics in hand.
 Once you set the objectives, make sure it's clearly communicated to everyone involved in the content marketing activities.

 Once you and your team are clear about the goals and objectives, dig into the marketing metrics to see if you’re progressing in the right direction.
 Although there are several metrics to track and they vary depending on the objective of each campaign, here is a comprehensive post on the most important content marketing metrics.